 You may be judged to be personally unsuitable if, among other things

 - You are addicted to alcohol or other intoxicating substances, mentally ill, or debilitated.

-- it can be assumed that you cannot handle weapons or ammunition carefully or properly, or that you cannot store these items carefully, or that there is a concrete danger that you will endanger others or yourself.
+- it can be assumed that you are not able to handle weapons or ammunition carefully or properly or that there is a concrete danger that you will endanger others or yourself.

 - You must prove that you have sufficient knowledge of weapons and ammunition and how to handle them (expert knowledge).